ykkimhgu/DLIP_doc/programming/python/README.md

 ## Create a new environment:

-To create the new environment for Python 3.x, in your terminal window or an Anaconda Prompt, run: (example: env name 'py3')
+To create the new environment for Python 3.x, in your terminal window or an Anaconda Prompt, run:

-Example:
+Example: env name 'py36'

 ```
 conda create -n py36 python=3.6 anaconda
 ```